Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 ***Ian (Death-Eye) Wilde***

-“Last man on the moon.
+"Last man on the moon.
 Christ.
-What a way to go down in history.”
+What a way to go down in history."

-Morwk paused in checking Ian’s suit seals and tilted his head slightly, blinking his huge bulbous eyes. “...Yes, I suppose you are, aren’t you?”
+Morwk paused in checking Ian’s suit seals and tilted his head slightly, blinking his huge bulbous eyes. "...Yes, I suppose you are, aren’t you?"

-“Definitively.
+"Definitively.
 Nobody’s going to set foot on this rock after us, are they?
-It’s not gonna bloody *be* here, in six days.”
-Ian considered the expanse of dusty regolith outside the shuttle, and shivered. “...All that hard work they put in to get here, near on a hundred years ago, and we never really came back.
-Only reason we’re here now is to pick up what they left behind.”
+It’s not gonna bloody *be* here, in six days."
+Ian considered the expanse of dusty regolith outside the shuttle, and shivered. "...All that hard work they put in to get here, near on a hundred years ago, and we never really came back.
+Only reason we’re here now is to pick up what they left behind."

-“It’s…mm.
-This isn’t meant disrespectfully—”
+"It’s…mm.
+This isn’t meant disrespectfully—"

-“It’s nothing bloody special, I know.
-Just a dusty, dry rock,” Ian flexed his gauntlets.
+"It’s nothing bloody special, I know.
+Just a dusty, dry rock," Ian flexed his gauntlets.
 Sturdy enough to keep him safe from vacuum and to not tear if he should take a tumble, but still light and nimble enough for the delicate work he was about to undertake.
-“But dammit, it’s the first place we ever got to that wasn’t our own fuckin’ front porch, you know?”
+"But dammit, it’s the first place we ever got to that wasn’t our own fuckin’ front porch, you know?"

-“...There is one other thing very special about Luna,” Bruuk ventured, after a moment.
+"...There is one other thing very special about Luna," Bruuk ventured, after a moment.

-“What’s that?”
+"What’s that?"

-“Do you know, of all the inhabited worlds in the galaxy, none other has perfect solar eclipses?”
+"Do you know, of all the inhabited worlds in the galaxy, none other has perfect solar eclipses?"

 Morwk finished inspecting Ian’s helmet and gave it a tap of approval.
-“No shit?” he asked
+"No shit?" he asked

-“No shit.
-It’s a cosmic coincidence of distance and size and ratio…Earth was the only place to see one.”
+"No shit.
+It’s a cosmic coincidence of distance and size and ratio…Earth was the only place to see one."

-“Wow.”
+"Wow."
 Morwk looked briefly distant.
-“Had I known…for a spectacle like that, it might have been worth the difficulty and danger and excursion suit…”
+"Had I known…for a spectacle like that, it might have been worth the difficulty and danger and excursion suit…"

-“Fuck.”
+"Fuck."
 Ian already felt the need to scratch his nose.
 Thank *fuck* the Cavendish & Martin suit helmets came with a little rough patch inside the visor for exactly that purpose.
-“I never saw one.”
+"I never saw one."

-“...Sorry.”
+"...Sorry."

-“Nah, mate.
-That’s on me for not appreciating what I had while it was there.”
-Ian sighed heavily, then glanced at Bruuk, who was keening softly. “...Ready?”
+"Nah, mate.
+That’s on me for not appreciating what I had while it was there."
+Ian sighed heavily, then glanced at Bruuk, who was keening softly. "...Ready?"

-“Ready.”
+"Ready."

 He turned to Morwk.
-“We ready?”
+"We ready?"

-“You’re ready.”
+"You’re ready."

-“Alright.
-Let’s go save some history.”
+"Alright.
+Let’s go save some history."

 Ian felt the moment he stepped through the forcefield in two ways.
 First, there was the slight pop in his ears as the suit stopped holding back an atmosphere’s worth of pressure, and second was the moment of confused balance as the gravity cut right down to a bouncy, anemic one-sixth G.

 He stepped onto lunar regolith.
 Under his boots it turned out to be soft and fluffy, but with hidden crunch to it.
 Like snow over aquarium gravel.

-When he’d first heard the name “Taurus-Littrow Valley,” he’d imagined…well, a valley.
+When he’d first heard the name "Taurus-Littrow Valley," he’d imagined…well, a valley.
 Walls on either side.
 But of course, this was the moon, where neither water nor ice had ever shaped the landscape, and the word *‘valley’* in this case meant only that the Apollo 17 landing site was the lowest point among a trio of gentle rolling hills to the north, south and east.
 Down on Earth, it’d be a car park.

 He took an experimental hop, threw his hands out for balance—good thing he’d practiced in the *Fortune’s* hold before trying this for real—then found his rhythm and settled into the peculiar floating kangaroo-bounce that’d serve him better than trying to walk here.
 Beside him, Bruuk broke into the long, slow lope that served gaoians the same purpose.

 Their destination was the geometric tangle of metal struts and tattered foil that was all that remained of Apollo 17’s LEM.

-“Shit…” Bruuk whispered as they approached it.
-“Y’all came out here in *this?”*
+"Shit…" Bruuk whispered as they approached it.
+"Y’all came out here in *this?"*

-“This is just part of it.”
+"This is just part of it."

-“Still.”
+"Still."

-“Y’know…” Ian grunted as he found the ladder, and the treasure they were here to claim.
-“President Kennedy made a big speech about how we were doing these things *‘not because they are easy, but because they are hard.’* Inspiring stuff, really.”
+"Y’know…" Ian grunted as he found the ladder, and the treasure they were here to claim.
+"President Kennedy made a big speech about how we were doing these things *‘not because they are easy, but because they are hard.’* Inspiring stuff, really."

-“S’what I fuckin’ love about your species, *yijao?”* Bruuk chittered, then aimed his nose at the ladder.
-“That the plaque?”
+"S’what I fuckin’ love about your species, *yijao?"* Bruuk chittered, then aimed his nose at the ladder.
+"That the plaque?"

-“Yup.”
-Ian touched it, gently and read aloud: *“‘Here Man completed his first explorations of the moon, December nineteen seventy-two A.D.
+"Yup."
+Ian touched it, gently and read aloud: *"‘Here Man completed his first explorations of the moon, December nineteen seventy-two A.D.
 May the spirit of peace in which we came be reflected in the lives of all mankind.’* Eugene A. Cernan, Astronaut.
 Ronald E. Evans, Astronaut.
-Harrison H. Schmitt, Astronaut…Richard Nixon, President, United States of America.”
+Harrison H. Schmitt, Astronaut…Richard Nixon, President, United States of America."

-“...’S a nice sentiment.”
+"...’S a nice sentiment."

-“Yeah.”
+"Yeah."

-“Can see why they asked you to retrieve these things.”
+"Can see why they asked you to retrieve these things."

-“Yeah.”
+"Yeah."
 Ian took a deep breath, then held out his hand.
-“Screwdriver.”
+"Screwdriver."

 Bruuk dug in his bags, and handed it over.
-“Screwdriver.”
+"Screwdriver."

 The plaque didn’t come away easily.
 Decades of la nguishing in vacuum meant those screws were *not* inclined to turn at first, but of course there had been a whole lot of progress since they were first installed, and the asteroid mining industry had brought with it the creation of a penetrating lubricant that could be used in vacuum.
 It was the work of minutes to get the little artifact safely detached from the lander’s ladder and stored in a padded box, and then turn for the short bounce back to the shuttle.